wpcapetown/code-of-conduct/README.md

 ## Code of Conduct

 “WPSA” in this document refers to the WordPress South Africa Slack organization at [https://wpsa.slack.com/](https://wpsa.slack.com/).
-“The admins” refers to the community representatives of the WordPress South Africa community, who are also administrators on the WPSA Slack, a [list is available at the top of the Team Directory](https://wpsa.slack.com/team) (must be a member of the organization to view).
+“The admins” refers to the community representatives of the WPSA community, who are also administrators on the WPSA Slack, a [list is available at the top of the Team Directory](https://wpsa.slack.com/team) (must be a member of the organization to view).

 WPSA is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.